-During the 12 months ending in September 2022, 52.53% of waste was recycled, reused, composted or sent for energy recovery.
-Performance has fallen significantly over the last quarter, partially due to recyclates no longer being recovered at the front end of the MBT (which is unavailable during BATc upgrade works), but mostly due to the drought over the Summer resulting in lower green waste tonnages for composting.
+During the 12 months ending in December 2022, 52.42% of waste was recycled, reused, composted or sent for energy recovery.
+Performance has fallen significantly in recent months, partially due to recyclates no longer being recovered at the front end of the MBT (which is unavailable during BATc upgrade works), but mostly due to the drought over the Summer resulting in lower green waste tonnages for composting.